m-daniela/chat-app/Notes/Final/thesis4.md

 \end{figure}

-When the user clicks the button, a form, like the one in Figure \ref{fig:newchat}, will open in which they can enter the required details: chat name, in case of a group conversation (at least 2 participants), and the emails of the participants, one at a time by pressing "Add another email" after each written.
-Their addresses appear beneath the form as they are added.

 \begin{figure}[h!]
+  \centering
   \includegraphics[width=0.5\textwidth]{./Media/add_chat.png}
   \caption{New chat form}
   \label{fig:newchat}
 \end{figure}

+When the user clicks the button, a form, like the one in Figure \ref{fig:newchat}, will open in which they can enter the required details: chat name, in case of a group conversation (at least 2 participants), and the emails of the participants, one at a time by pressing "Add another email" after each written.
+Their addresses appear beneath the form as they are added.

 The user can choose between encrypted and unencrypted unencrypted by pressing the switch.
 Encrypted chats are selected by default, but this feature is aimed to show the risks of using the unencryted version, through the "third party view" feature.
 Based on this choice, the attachments are encrypted or not.